Grid diagrams and Heegaard Floer invariants: The surgery theorem applied to grid diagrams

-Each map $\Phi^{\orM}_\s$ will be a composition of three kinds of maps, see Equation~\eqref{eq:phims} below: an inclusion map $ \Pr^{\orM}_\s$, a ``destabilization map'' $ \hat\De_{p^{\orM}(\s)}^{\orM}$, and an isomorphism $ \Psi_{p^{\orM}(\s)}^{\orM}$.
-(Here, $p^{\orM}(\s)$ refers to a natural projection from the set $\H(L)$ to itself, see Section~\ref{sec:inclusions}.)
-The inclusion maps $ \Pr^{\orM}_\s$ are defined in Section~\ref{sec:inclusions}, and go between different generalized Floer complexes for the same grid (but different values of $\s$).
-The destabilization maps $\hat \De_{\s}^{\orM}$ are defined in Section~\ref{sec:desublink}, and go from a generalized Floer complex for a grid $G^{L'}$ to one associated to another diagram, which is obtained from the grid by handlesliding some beta curves over others.
-Finally, the isomorphisms $\Psi_\s^{\orM}$ relate these latter complexes to generalized Floer complexes for the smaller grid $G^{L'-M}$; these isomorphisms are defined in Section~\ref{subsec:ks}.
+Each map $\Phi^{\orM}_\s$ will be a composition of three kinds of maps, cf. Equation~\eqref{eq:phims} below: a ``projection-inclusion map'' $ \I^{\orM}_\s$, a ``descent map'' $ \hat\De_{p^{\orM}(\s)}^{\orM}$, and an isomorphism $ \Psi_{\psi^{\orM}(\s)}^{\orM}$.
+(Here, $p^{\orM}$ refers to a natural projection from the set $\H(L)$ to itself, and $\psi^{\orM}$ to a projection from $\H(L)$ to $\H(L-M)$; see Section~\ref{sec:subred}.)
+The maps $ \I^{\orM}_\s$ are defined in Section~\ref{sec:inclusions}, and go between different generalized Floer complexes associated to the same grid.
+The descent maps $\hat \De_{p^{\orM}(\s)}^{\orM}$ are defined in Sections~\ref{sec:descent1}-\ref{sec:descent3}, and go from a generalized Floer complex for a grid $G^{L'}$ to one associated to another diagram, which is obtained from the grid by handlesliding some beta curves over others.
+Finally, the isomorphisms $\Psi_{\psi^{\orM}(\s)}^{\orM}$ relate these latter complexes to generalized Floer complexes for the smaller grid $G^{L'-M}$; these isomorphisms are defined in Section~\ref{subsec:ks}.

-The main difficulty lies in correctly defining the destabilization maps.
-When the link $M$ has one component, they are constructed by composing some simpler maps $\De^{Z}_\s$.
-A map $\De^Z_\s$ corresponds to a single handleslide, done so that the new beta curve encircles a marking $Z \in M$.
-The type ($X$ or~$O$) of the marking $Z$ is determined by the chosen orientation $\orM$ for $M$.
-More generally, we define destabilization maps corresponding to a whole set $\zed$ of markings in Section~\ref{sec:DestabSeveral} below.
-When $\zed$ has two markings, the respective maps $\De^\zed_\s$ are chain homotopies; in general, the maps $\De^\zed_\s$ fit into a hypercube of chain complexes.
-To construct the destabilization maps for a sublink (which we do in Section~\ref{sec:desublink}), we build a hyperbox out of maps of the form $\De^\zed_\s$, and apply the compression procedure from Section~\ref{sec:hyper}.
+The main difficulty lies in correctly defining the descent maps.
+When the link $M$ has one component, they are constructed by composing some transition maps (involving just counts of empty rectangles on $G^{L'}$) with some maps that count pseudo-holomorphic triangles.
+For example, there is a triangle map that corresponds to a single handleslide, done so that the new beta curve encircles a marking $Z \in M$.
+The type ($O$ or~$X$) of the marking $Z$ is determined by the chosen orientation $\orM$ for $M$.
+More generally, by counting pseudo-holomorphic polygons with more sides, we define maps corresponding to a whole set $\zed$ of markings; see Section~\ref{sec:PolygonMaps} below.
+When $\zed$ has two markings, the respective maps count quadrilaterals, and are chain homotopies between triangle maps.
+In general, the polygon maps fit into a hypercube of chain complexes.
+To construct the descent maps for a sublink (which we do in Sections~\ref{sec:descent1}-\ref{sec:descent3}), we build a hyperbox out of both transition maps and polygon maps (as well as hybrids of these), and apply the compression procedure mentioned in Section~\ref{sec:hyper}.